PostgresApp/PostgresApp/docs/documentation/gui-tools.md

 - [TablePlus](https://tableplus.io)
 - [Valentina Studio](http://www.valentina-db.com/en/valentina-studio-overview)

+You can find many more of them on the [PostgreSQL Clients](https://wiki.postgresql.org/wiki/PostgreSQL_Clients) page in the PostgreSQL wiki.
+Some of them are quite powerful; some are still a bit rough.

 The default connection parameters are described [here](../).
 If you need to provide an URL, use `postgresql://YOURUSERNAME@localhost/YOURUSERNAME`